ibm-cloud-docs/vpc/nlb-vnf-create.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating a route mode Network Load Balancer for VPC
+# Creating a network load balancer for VPC with routing mode
 {: #nlb-vnf}

 Virtual Network Function (VNF) devices are virtualized network services (such as routers and firewalls) running on virtual machines.
 With {{site.data.keyword.vpc_short}}, you can provision VNF devices to gain better and more affordable scalability than you would by purchasing physical network devices.

 Traffic destined for servers in {{site.data.keyword.vpc_short}} must be delivered to healthy VNF devices; otherwise, traffic disruption occurs.
-You can use network load balancers with route mode to perform health checks and to ensure that workloads only travel through healthy VNF devices.
-Because of this, network load balancers with route mode support only VNF devices as back-end targets.
+You can use network load balancers with routing mode to perform health checks and to ensure that workloads only travel through healthy VNF devices.
+Because of this, network load balancers with routing mode support only VNF devices as back-end targets.

-## Prerequisites for NLB with route mode
+## Prerequisites for NLB with routing mode
 {: #nlb-vnf-prereqs}

-To support route mode, you must first create a service-to-service authentication policy for your NLB.
+To support routing mode, you must first create a service-to-service authentication policy for your NLB.
 To do, follow these steps:

 1. From your browser, log in to [IBM Access Management](/iam/authorizations/grant).
 1. Click **Authorizations**, then click **Create**.